wp-slimstat/wp-slimstat/readme.txt

 * Heat maps
 * Daily Reports via email
 * "Internal" stats about your blog: post count, comments per post, average comment length, table sizes, etc

+= 2.9.1 =
+* Fixed: a few issues arose after the release of version 2.9, related to the new JavaScript Mode option introduced in that version.
+I would like to thank Ed Konn, Melinda Hightower and all the other users who patiently helped me figure out what the problem was and pointed me in the right direction.
+You guys rock!
+* Fixed: cleaned up the plugin's stylesheet

 = 2.9 =
 * Added: you've been asking for it and here you have it: Javascript-based tracking functionality (a-la Google Analytics).
 Go the plugin's settings page to activate it.
 A nice side effect is that the option to ignore bots is now even more effective, check it out! (thank you, [Drew](http://wordpress.org/support/topic/feature-request-for-next-release))